After the 2008 financial crisis, the government placed strict underwriting restrictions on mortgage lenders.

 Contact: Email David Hager.

 Flagstar Bank offers doctor mortgage loans for home purchases and refinancing in all 50 states for up to 100% financing with no PMI.
 They serve H-1B visas and/or green card holders.

 - 0% down for up to $1 million

 - 5% down for up to $1.5 million

 Flagstar Bank allows anyone with the following degrees to apply: medical residents, MD, DDS, DMD, OD, Doctor of Pharmacy, DPM, DO, RN, physician assistants, nurse practitioners, clinical nurse specialists, ATP pilots, CPA, attorneys, and veterinarians.
 To be eligible, one must be 10 years or less from starting one’s career.
 There is no 30 year fixed-rate option.

 Is a professional mortgage loan right for you?

-With conforming mortgages, you’ll need to wait until you get a couple years of work under your belt.
+With conforming mortgages, you’ll need to wait until you get a couple of years of work under your belt.
 If you’re just entering residency, you may need to wait even longer to qualify for a traditional mortgage.
-A professional mortgage can help you buy your first home much sooner if you’d rather not wait.
+A professional mortgage can help make homeownership a reality much sooner if you’d rather not wait.